ViniandMelo/ViniandMelo/README.md

 # ViniandMelo

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">, I'm Vinícius de Melo</h1>
 I'm a technology enthusiast with a passion for music and I love to learn about new languages and cultures.
 Specialized in quality assurance development in C#, JavaScript and Cypress.
-Currently looking for an internship or a job opportunity.
+Currently looking for a job opportunity.

 <br><br>